 In San Jose, the initial Vision Zero data collection showed that our most troubled corridors are predominantly in lower income areas.
 As a result, the City has wisely directed resources to fix those areas.
 SVBC is interested in working with the community to supplement those efforts and ensure that how we make our streets safe is done in a way that builds better communities.

 Over the past year, SVBC has been teaming up on an ad hoc basis with affordable housing providers to give bicycle safety education classes.
 The Hospital’s grant will enable SVBC to ramp up those efforts with a focus on Vision Zero corridors.
 The program will work closely with the Nonprofit Housing Association to organize workshops and rides with affordable housing communities.
 And, the program will do this in partnership with the San Jose Police Department, leading rides and building relationships with the families and individuals who live in affordable housing.
 The goal of the program is to develop lasting and safe bike riding habits that improve human health while continuing to build stronger relationships with San Jose’s dedicated law enforcement officers.

-SVBC is grateful to El Camino Hospital for their recognition of the bicycle as one of the most important tools to creating healthy families and individuals.
+SVBC is grateful to El Camino Hospital Community Benefit Program for their recognition of the bicycle as one of the most important tools to creating healthy families and individuals.
 If you’d like to get involved in the program, please contact SVBC at Colin@bikesiliconvalley.org